 From Navathe 5E, page 364

-Option C is given as "A prime attribute can be transitively dependent on a key".
-This means there exist two FDs like..
+In, option C and D, it is given that "A prime attribute can be transitively dependent on a key".
+This means there must exist two FDs like..

 1) $KEY\rightarrow NON PRIME$